-Grant L. Hamrick, 57, has been a director of the Company since 1994.
+Grant L. Hamrick, 58, has been a director of the Company since 1994.
+Mr. Hamrick was Senior Vice President and Chief Financial Officer for American City Business Journals, Inc., from 1989 until his retirement in 1996.
 From 1961 to 1985, Mr. Hamrick was employed by the public accounting firm Price Waterhouse and served as Managing Partner of the Charlotte, North Carolina Office.
-Since 1989, Mr. Hamrick has served as Senior Vice President and Chief Financial Officer for American City Business Journals, Inc.